Map of Current Threats to London's Green Belt

 An interactive map of the London Green Belt can be found here.
 We try to keep it up to date with proposals which affect the Green Belt.
 Let us know if you are aware of threats which we have not shown on it.

 We have produced a paper map of the whole of the London Green Belt.
 This is the first time the whole of the London Green Belt has been shown on a single sheet at a useful scale (1:175,000).
-An Order Form for copies of the map is here.
+For a copy of the map please contact the Secretary of the LGBC on 07737 271676 or email firstname.lastname@example.org

 Other on-line maps